loginid1/loginid-checkout-web-demo/docs/spec.md

 ###### Registration and Authentication

-The Vault will use LoginID SDK to handle the FIDO2 attestation and authentication aspect between the user devices and Vault web app.
+The Vault will use the LoginID SDK to handle the FIDO2 attestation and authentication aspect between the user devices and Vault web app.

 Here is the sequence diagram flow of user registration page:

 ![image](registration_sequence.svg "=100%x100%")

-For most part the Vault acts a proxy between the user and the LoginID service.
-At the createUserAccount(), the app will need to extract the FIDO public key from the attestation payload and create user account with the associated FIDO credential.
+For the most part the Vault acts a proxy between the user and the LoginID service.
+At the createUserAccount(), the app will need to extract the FIDO public key from the attestation payload and create a user account with the associated FIDO credential.

-The Authentication and Add Device page interactions will be similar to registration flow.
+The Authentication and Add Device page interactions will be similar to the registration flow.

 ###### Algorand Management

-To create an Algorand account the user choose any combination of the FIDO credentials and one recovery code.
+To create an Algorand account the user chooses any combination of the FIDO credentials and one recovery code.
 These selections will be then substituted into the variables of the following PyTEAL script.

 ```python